sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 One way to check whether a sample violates the normality assumption is to draw a **“QQ plot”** (Quantile-Quantile plot).
-This allows you to visually check whether you’re seeing any systematic violations.
+This allows you to visually check whether you are seeing any systematic violations.
 In a QQ plot, each observation is plotted as a single dot.
 The x co-ordinate is the theoretical quantile that the observation should fall in if the data were normally distributed (with mean and variance estimated from the